NabilYimer/OmniLightVision/README.md

 # OmniLightVision-

-OmniLightVision is a image recognition project utlizing YOLOv8. this projects aims to identify traffic signal.
-Using a custom dataset, ensuring accuracy and adaptability in various scenarios.
+OmniLightVision is an image recognition project utilizing YOLOv8.
+This project aims to identify traffic signals using a custom dataset, ensuring accuracy and adaptability in various scenarios